 The Group assesses and monitors the structure of balance sheet and also the concentration of funding sources from time to time with use of different risk metrics.
-During the year ended 31 December 2021:
+During the year ended 31 December 2022:

-- Loan-to-deposits ratio was kept below 80% for the aggregate position of all currencies and also not exceeding respective management alert trigger levels for each significant lending currency; - Core funding ratio was maintained above 125%; - Irrevocable undrawn lending commitments (for the purpose of Liquidity Maintenance Ratio) were maintained not exceeding HK\$9.0 billion; - Single depositor concentration was maintained below 5% of total customer deposits; - Concentration of the top 10 depositors was maintained below 20% of total customer deposits; - Concentration of financial institution deposits was normally maintained below 15% of total customer deposits; - Swapped fund ratio (measuring reliance on foreign exchange and/or currency swap markets) was maintained below 15%; - Wholesale funding was kept below 20% of total funding; - Certificates of deposit and other debt securities issued did not exceed 10% of total customer deposits (including certificates of deposit and other debt securities issued); and - Intragroup funding was maintained at minimal level not exceeding USD53 million.
+- Loan-to-deposits ratio was kept below 85% for the aggregate position of all currencies and also not exceeding respective management alert trigger levels for each significant lending currency; - Core funding ratio was maintained above 125%; - Irrevocable undrawn lending commitments (for the purpose of Liquidity Maintenance Ratio) were maintained not exceeding HK\$9 billion; - Single depositor concentration was maintained below 5% of total customer deposits; - Concentration of the top 10 depositors was maintained below 20% of total customer deposits; - Concentration of financial institution deposits was maintained below 15% of total customer deposits, while concentration of individual deposits was maintained above 50% of total customer deposits; - Swapped fund ratio (measuring reliance on foreign exchange and/or currency swap markets) was maintained below 15%; - Wholesale funding was kept below 20% of total funding; - Certificates of deposit and other debt securities issued did not exceed 10% of total customer deposits (including certificates of deposit and other debt securities issued); and - Intragroup funding was maintained at minimal level not exceeding USD53 million.